oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/domain-lifecycle/scaling.md

 * Verifies that the specified cluster has a corresponding Cluster resource defined or else creates one if necessary.
 * Initiate scaling by setting the `replicas` field within the corresponding Cluster resource.

-In response to a change in the `replicas` field, in the Cluster resource, the operator will increase or decrease the number of Managed Server instance Pods to match the desired replica count.
+In response to a change in the `replicas` field in the Cluster resource, the operator will increase or decrease the number of Managed Server instance Pods to match the desired replica count.

+#### Supported Autoscaling Controllers
+While continuing to support automatic scaling of WebLogic clusters with the WebLogic Diagnostic Framework (WLDF) and Prometheus, Operator 4.0 now supports the [Kubernetes Horizontal Pod Autoscaler (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).
-#### Kubernetes Horizontal Pod Autoscalar (HPA)
+##### Kubernetes Horizontal Pod Autoscalar (HPA)
 Automatic scaling of an individual WebLogic cluster, by the Kubernetes Horizontal Pod Autoscalar, is now supported since the Cluster custom resource has enabled the `/scale` subresource.
 The following step-by-step example illustrates how to configure and run an HPA to scale a WebLogic cluster, `cluster-1`, based on the `cpu utilization` resource metric:

 1. Since this example will scale a WebLogic cluster based on CPU utilization, then there is a precondition that the Kubernetes Metrics Server be installed in the cluster: